 So, we should appreciate the fact that schools have made it an intellectual lockdown rather than an emotional one.

-Here is a video how the education system will change post COVID-19
+Here is a video on how the education system will change post COVID-19

 Teachers Will Become Digital Specialists Post COVID-19